Kurt0913/PingPong-Raylib/README.md

 This project demonstrates the use of a **Finite State Machine (FSM)** to manage game states (Splash, Countdown, Gameplay, Ending), along with audio management and visual polish effects.

 ![Game Screenshot](screenshot.png)
-*(Note: Upload a screenshot of your game to your repo and name it screenshot.png)*

 ## ✨ Features